Black Folks Collard Greens Recipe

 Instructions

-• Clean the collard greens and cut off the stems.
+• Clean the collard greens, stack several leaves on top of each other, and cut off the stems.

-• Cook over medium-high heat with the lid on the pot for one hour, stirring occasionally.
+• Stir to combine the ingredients.
 (The collards will wilt down as they cook.)

-• Serve this Southern soul food collard greens recipe right away and enjoy!
+• Serve this Black folks' collard greens recipe right away and enjoy!

 Video